ModelEarth/community-data/process/python/bea/README.md

 ## Usage

-Resulting data is used with Environmentally-Enable Input-Output widgets within Model.earth and Neighborhood.org.
-We're developing a framework for global analysis and we encourage your participation integrating datasets and pulling visualizations into your other projects.
+Resulting data is used within the [industry comparison](/localsite/info/) page to load industries for counties.

 ### Data Includes